jlauman/data_engineering_project_03/README.md

 ### AWS Redshift Cluster

-Follow the normal Redshift cluster creation documentation available on AWS with the addition of using an `Elastic IP` for the publically exposed IP address.
+Follow the normal Redshift cluster creation documentation available on AWS with the addition of using an `Elastic IP` for the publicly exposed IP address.
 This change helps with diagnosing configuration problems.
 Also, ensure that port 5439 is open on the VPC Security Group that is assigned to the cluster.
 With this configuration the Redshift cluster may accessed using a normal desktop database client (like DbVisualizer).